You've done it…

 As humans, our brains thrive on adventure, novelty and spontaneity, and when things become stale we grow tired and bored.

-‘Comfortable' is one of the most dangerous places to be in your life… because it hinders your growth.
+‘Comfortable' is one of the most dangerous places to be in your life.
+It hinders your growth.

 Imagine being sat in a big comfy armchair for a long time…